TodePond/TodePondDotCom/wikiblogarden/london/cafe/readme.md

 It's a luxury to eat at the cafe.
 It's cheaper to stay at home.

 But it's not just a payment to a business.
-It's an investment in the town.
+It's an investment in the community.

 ## The internet doesn't work